Tesla Model 3 Review & Prices

 Electric range, charging and tax

-You can choose from two battery and motor combination for the Tesla Model 3.
+You can choose from three battery and motor combination for the Tesla Model 3.
 The first is the standard range model, which has a single motor and rear-wheel drive.
 With a 0-60mph time of 5.8 seconds it's no slouch, and with an official range of 318 miles it doesn't feel like the budget option at all.

 If you want more power and range, though, there is the dual-motor long range model.
 It has all-wheel drive and can scoot from 0-60mph in 4.2 seconds.
 A bigger battery means it will travel up to 390 miles on a charge.